moby/moby/docs/swarm/swarm-tutorial/inspect-service.md

 +++
 <![end-metadata]-->

-# Inspect a service on the Swarm
+# Inspect a service on the swarm

-When you have [deployed a service](deploy-service.md) to your Swarm, you can use the Docker CLI to see details about the service running in the Swarm.
+When you have [deployed a service](deploy-service.md) to your swarm, you can use the Docker CLI to see details about the service running in the swarm.

 1. If you haven't already, open a terminal and ssh into the machine where you run your manager node.
 For example, the tutorial uses a machine named